-Oftentimes, franchisors looking to add new digital marketing tactics mistakenly believe they can simply tack on such strategies to their existing website and achieve optimal inbound marketing success.
+Often, franchisors believe they can unleash new marketing tactics on their existing site and achieve optimal inbound marketing success.

-This post provides a short checklist to make sure your franchise website is truly inbound-ready.
+This post provides a short checklist to ensure your franchise website is truly inbound-ready.

-Putting thought into how your website will lay out and how you expect visitors to flow through the site is worth the additional planning time.
-Do some research to see how visitors are currently interacting with your site, and make adjustments based on those findings if necessary.
+Planning your website layout is worth the time.
+Do some research to see how visitors currently interact with your site and make adjustments based on those findings as needed.

-Here are a few tips to writing website copy that will get read by your visitors:
+Here are a few tips for writing copy visitors will read: